smogelmose/Embodied-interaction/README.md

 TOUCHDESIGNER (artist's machine, role=td)
 ```

-Both ends dial out to Render; neither accepts inbound connections.
-Application logic on both sides is identical to the local configuration; only the transport changes.
-This allows the piece to be experienced from any modern browser without the viewer needing to install TouchDesigner.

 ## 6. Mappings

-The system contains seven cross-modal mappings, each grounded in a specific source contribution:
+Each of the seven cross-modal mappings in the system is based on a distinct source contribution:

 | Source | Contribution | Where it appears |
 |---|---|---|